-The three high-level groupings in which the 12 types of “dashboards” fall:
+The two high-level groupings in which the 13 types of “dashboards” fall:

-Enterprise information displays for enabling an organization’s employees, partners, customers and other stakeholders to interact with the organization’s data (seven display types)
+Dynamic Data Displays that feature data that’s refreshed regularly, and that enable an organization’s employees, partners, customers and other stakeholders to interact with the organization’s data (ten display types)

-Note that only enterprise information displays are discussed in detail in the book.
+Note that only Dynamic Data Displays are discussed in detail in the book.

-Determining which metrics to include and exclude on scanning displays
+Determining which metrics to include and exclude on Monitoring Displays

-Segmenting scanning displays by user role and review frequency (daily, weekly, monthly, etc.)
+Segmenting Monitoring Displays by user role and review frequency (daily, weekly, monthly, etc.)